-Management determined that the unrealized losses on debt intend to sell the investments, nor is it more likely than not the recovery of their amortized cost bases, which may be maturity.
+Management determined that the unrealized losses on debt securities are primarily attributable to general market interest rate, credit spread or exchange rate movements.
+No significant impairment charges were recorded as the Group does not intend to sell the investments, nor is it more likely than not that the Group will be required to sell the investments before the recovery of their amortized cost bases, which may be maturity.